 Why You Need bbPress

 - It’s lightweight.
 Forum software is traditionally bloated, full of security holes, and a real drain on your server.
-The latest version of bbPress (v2.3.2) is just 2.9MB compared to 11.3MB for phpBB and 60MB for vBulletin.
+The latest version of bbPress (v2.5.13) is simple to use and open source – so you can tweak the plugin as necessary.

 If you want to start a traditional bulletin board or new social network then bbPress probably isn’t for you (although do check out BuddyPress as a basis for the latter!)

-However, if you want to add a community element to an existing blog (example: MakeupGeek) or a support area for your clients (example: DropBox forums), you’ll be hard-pressed to find something better suited than bbPress.
+However, if you want to add a community element to an existing blog or a support area for your clients, you’ll be hard-pressed to find something better suited than bbPress.

 What Is bbPress?